sunaku/glove80-keymaps/README.md

 ### Enabling mouse emulation

 Before building the firmware (step 5 above), change the version to 24.12 or
-newer: open the "Settings" tab, choose PR30, and go back to the "Edit" tab.
+newer: open the "Settings" tab, choose 24.12, and go back to the "Edit" tab.

 ![beta firmware](https://github.com/sunaku/glove80-keymaps/assets/26071571/25c66c06-93fe-4318-bb54-7a85e510e1fd)

+Alternatively, you might use the newer PR36 beta firmware for this too: select "community.pr36.mouse-keys" from the drop-down menu located at Glove80 Layout Editor > Settings > Advanced Settings > Firmware Version.

 Next, in the "Advanced Configuration" tab towards the bottom of the page, enable the `HID_POINTING` setting by ticking the "Overriden" checkbox and then the "y" radio button.
 Now proceed to build and flash your keymap.

-Alternatively, you can still use the older PR23 beta firmware for this: select "community.pr23.mouse-keys" from the drop-down menu located at Glove80 Layout Editor > Settings > Advanced Settings > Firmware Version.

 ### Enabling per-key RGB lighting

-Before building the firmware (step 5 above), change the version to PR30: open the "Settings" tab, choose PR30, and then go back to the "Edit" tab.
+Before building the firmware (step 5 above), change the version to PR36: open the "Settings" tab, choose PR36, and then go back to the "Edit" tab.

 ![beta firmware](https://github.com/sunaku/glove80-keymaps/assets/26071571/25c66c06-93fe-4318-bb54-7a85e510e1fd)